 Case study clients can be identified as soon as you commence the course however you are asked not to start any sessions until stage 1 is completed.
 If you would prefer, you can start once you have completed all three stages.

-For the level 4 diploma you will have one year from the completion of stage three to submit your three case studies.
+You will have one year from the completion of stage three to submit your case studies.